 Admissions

 Applicants to all graduate programs must meet the admission standards and application requirements for graduate study as specified in Graduate Admission Policies.
 Participants must be admitted to a certificate program.
-Admission requirements are the same as those for the master's programs and may be found with Schar Admissions.
+Admissions requirements may be found on the Schar School certificate admissions website.

 Policies